On this page

 - The COVID-19 Best practice approaches for safe staff amenities for health services (Word) - best practice approach is designed to guide health services in the development of safe staff communal spaces (including handover areas) which go beyond the minimum physical distancing standards.

-- This medical specialist exam guidance provides advice to medical specialist colleges on examinations scheduled during the current circuit breaker restrictions across Victoria effective from 11:59pm Friday 12 February 2021 to 11:59pm Wednesday 17 February 2021.
+- This guidance provides advice to medical specialist colleges on examinations scheduled during the current circuit breaker restrictions across Victoria effective from 11:59pm Friday 12 February 2021 to 11:59pm Wednesday 17 February 2021.

 Physical distancing in the workplace and with colleagues